Staff Compensation Administration Policy

 Supervisors

 Supervisors are responsible for seeking approval from unit Human Resources representatives and/or GTHR for all compensation adjustments.
-Additionally, supervisors must ensure no communication regarding compensation is shared with employees prior to approval.
+Supervisors may not make any offer to an employee or prospective employee without prior approval from GTHR.

 Policy History